Add a Shrub Border

 Because shrubs come in all sizes, horticulturists often have a hard time distinguishing between a large shrub and a small tree.
 Before you choose a shrub or a small tree for your border, determine the mature size of the plant, and consider how the plant will fit into the overall garden when it reaches adult size.

 Though you may have to wait several years before a newly planted shrub reaches its full size, take its ultimate height into account when planning your border.
-While it's relatively easy to move flowers, relocating an inappropriately placed shrub is definitely not a low-maintenance task!
+While it's relatively easy to move flowers, relocating an inappropriately placed shrub is definitely not an easy task!

 Mixed borders of shrubs, small trees, and perennials are interesting all year and less work than gardens of herbaceous perennials.
 The garden pictured contains several azaleas, including the unusual violet blossoms of Rhododendron 'Blue Bird', along with Lawson false cypress (Chamaecyparis lawsoniana) and tall Stewartia (Stewartia monadelpha 'Nana').
 Viburnums are durable, easy-care shrubs with clusters of white (or yellowish or greenish) flowers.

-2. Create edging.
 Edge the bed with boulders, bricks, or fieldstone.
-Roll -- do not lift -- large rocks into place.
+Roll—do not lift—large rocks into place.
 This physical barrier will help prevent the lawn grass from spreading into the garden.

 Step 3: Arrange the Plants

 Before digging any holes, set out the plants in their containers to find the best arrangement and correct spacing.
 Step back and take a look at your design; then adjust plants as necessary.